Toyota Production System Industrial Engineering (TPS IE) Part 2

-The nagara system facilitates one piece flow by laying out machines in the sequence of operations by transcending the earlier shop divisions and training and facilitating operators to operate mutliple unrelated machines in sequence.
+The nagara system facilitates one piece flow by laying out machines in the sequence of operations by transcending the earlier shop divisions and training and facilitating operators to operate multiple unrelated machines in sequence.

 Smooth production flow, ideally one piece at a time, characterized by synchronization (balancing) of production processes and maximum use of available time; includes overlapping of operations where practical.
 A nagara production system is one in which seemingly unrelated tasks can be produced simultaneously by the same operator.